sykesm/dav-blobstore/README.md

 There are times when you want to share a bosh release but you really don't want to deal with the expense of setting up an s3 or swift blob store up on the internet.
-All you really want is a very simple blob store that provides basic read access to the public and authenticated write access for yourself.
+What you really want is a very simple blob store that provides basic read access to a small community of users and authenticated write access for yourself.

 Okay - even if you don't have that problem, I did.
-And when I did have that problem, I didn't want to deal with standing up the ruby "simple" blob store and I discovered that bosh doesn't actually work with compliant WebDAV servers so, here we are.
+And when I did have the problem, I didn't want to deal with setting up the ruby "simple" blob store with SSL and I discovered that the bosh cli doesn't actually work with compliant WebDAV servers so, here we are.

 ### Building the server